 Hours per Week:

-- depending on level of experience or clinical specialism/grade.
+£31,324-£36,451 – depending on grade and experience

+37.5 hours per week.
 One of the key purposes of this project is to provide personalised and targeted interventions.
 Working hours will therefore be highly flexible to best meet needs of service users.

-This is an exciting opportunity for a dynamic and driven individual to work with some of the most complex and disengaged individuals identified as having a dual diagnosis whose needs are either not being met by existing services or not accessing existing services with the aim of providing a transition into mainstream services.
+This is an exciting opportunity for a dynamic and driven individual to work with some of the most complex and disengaged women identified as having multiple and complex needs whose needs are either not being met by existing services or who are not accessing existing services with the aim of providing a transition into mainstream services.

 The Specialist Worker, Women, will be embedded within the Hastings delivery team based in Seaview.
 The post holder will report to the Area Lead for the Hastings Fulfilling Lives team.
 Off-line professional supervision will be provided as appropriate.